 Overview: Natural disasters are outside of an employer's control.
 What an employer can control is how prepared it is to deal with a hurricane, a blizzard, a tornado or any other act of nature that affects the workplace.
 Employers should create an Emergency Action Plan (EAP) and train employees on it before anything actually happens.

 Employers should identify the types of natural disasters that are likely to affect the workplace.
 An employer in Kansas might not need a plan to respond to a volcano, for example, where a Hawaiian employer might.
-While it is good to be prepared for anything, and a good EAP will be flexible for the unexpected, the focus for plans should be on what is likely.
+While it is good to be prepared for anything, and a good EAP will be flexible enough to deal with the unexpected, the plan should focus on what is most likely to occur.

 An employer may use this policy to reduce risk, protect stakeholder's interest and ensure continuation of services in the midst of a catastrophic event or natural disaster.